 News & Insights

-Having reviewed the original trial case, Chloe collated correspondence between the child’s family and Sussex Police, Social Services records following his placement into voluntary Social Care, and expert psychological evidence.
-These were served within comprehensive written representations setting out clear evidence of a section 45 defence.
+Having reviewed the original trial case, Chloe collated correspondence between the child’s family and Sussex Police, social services records following his placement into voluntary social care, and expert psychological evidence.
+These were served within comprehensive written representations setting out clear evidence of a section 45 defence and application to the ‘Four Stage Test’.
 Following the original conviction, however, the Crown remained determined to proceed with the appeal in the face of this evidence.

 Chloe was instructed by Pelin Mehmet of SVS Solicitors.